Omaui Walkway: Discover the Scenic Coastal and Bush Views Near Invercargill

 Explore Queens Park, one of the country’s finest public gardens, discover unique vehicles at Bill Richardson Transport World, or take a scenic drive to Oreti Beach—famous for its long, windswept coastline and links to Burt Munro.
 Whether you’re into local museums, classic motoring, coastal walks, or southern cuisine, Invercargill delivers an authentic Southland experience filled with culture, nature, and down-to-earth hospitality.

-Step into Anderson Park Playground in Invercargill, where adventure awaits—discover what makes this vibrant space a must-visit for families!
+Step into Panton Street Playground, where fun and safety unite—discover what makes this Invercargill gem a must-visit for families!

 Discover the enchanting Civic Theatre, where historic charm meets modern performances—uncover the secrets behind this iconic Invercargill landmark.